kostaskyritsis/Practical_Machine_Learning_Coursera/README.md

 Repository for the Practical Machine Learning class, John Hopkins, Coursera.

-The pml-coursera-project.Rmd and the pml-coursera-project.html are the R markdown and the compiled HTML respectively, that describe the analysis performed on the Weight Lifting Exercise Dataset, for the final project of the Practical Machine Learning class.
+The pml-coursera-project.Rmd and the pml-coursera-project.html are the R markdown and the HTML files respectively, that describe the analysis performed on the Weight Lifting Exercise Dataset, for the final project of the Practical Machine Learning class.

 The pml-coursera-project.md is a markdown file, created to aid the reviewers in taking a quick look in the analysis.